 The Bagley Brief takes a closer look at the new book jacket design for 'Domino Island' together with a redux on some interesting and unusual international covers from the 'Running Blind' archive cover art gallery.

-HarperCollins announce that they will publish ‘Domino Island’, a lost thriller by Desmond Bagley, on 16th May 2019.
+HarperCollins announce that they will publish ‘Domino Island’, a lost thriller by Desmond Bagley, on 9th May 2019 [originally scheduled for publication on 16th May 2019].
 The full-length thriller involves murder and corruption on a Caribbean island before a plot twist leads to an all-action finale.

 The Life and Work of Desmond Bagley exhibition opened at the Guille-Allés Library in St. Peter Port, Guernsey on Thursday 10th May and will remain on display until Saturday 9th June 2018.